 - Business phone costs – if a telephone is used exclusively for business, you can claim for the rental and calls, but not the installation costs.
 If the telephone is used for both business and private calls, you can claim a deduction for business calls.

-- Decline in value of office plant and equipment.
+- The decline in the value of office plant and equipment.
 If your business equipment is also used outside of business time (for personal use) you will need to separate your use and claim only for business use.

-- Decline in value of curtains, carpets and light fittings.
+- The decline in value of curtains, carpets and light fittings.

 - You are able to claim a portion of occupancy expenses which include rent, mortgage interest, insurance, and rates.
 This portion is in relation to the room/workspace/workshop that is in use by your business.